odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 > **Make each program do one thing well.**

 According to this philosophy the Slim core is just a "routing library".
-Other thinks like Environment loading, configuration, database abstractions etc. is a different set of concerns that other packages do very well and there's no reason for Slim to reinvent that wheel.
+Other things like Environment loading, configuration, database abstractions etc. is a different set of concerns that other packages do very well and there's no reason for Slim to reinvent that wheel.